Arcane (TV series): Production

 Arcanes production differed from standard industry practice.
 The idea for the series first came from Christian Linke in 2015 after Riot had initially delved into other media to help strengthen the connections players had with the IP such as cinematic trailers and music videos.
 But at that point, none of the promotional content had any dialogue.
 Next, instead of finding a new animation studio that specialized in television animation, Riot decided to continue their partnership with Fortiche; who had produced music videos for them.
 Riot also targeted the "adult-minded" animation market instead of more established markets for video game to television animation adaptations.

 Arcane was first announced at the League of Legends 10th anniversary celebration in 2019, and is set in Riot's League of Legends fictional universe.
 In September 2021, it was announced that Hailee Steinfeld, Ella Purnell, Kevin Alejandro, Katie Leung, Jason Spisak, Toks Olagundoye, JB Blanc and Harry Lloyd had joined the voice cast.

 Riot Games CEO Nicolo Laurent has stated it took six years to develop the first season of Arcane.

 On November 20, 2021, following the conclusion of Arcanes first season, Riot Games and Netflix announced that a second season was in production for a planned post-2022 release.
 In June 2024, it was announced that the second season would be the series' last; the season debuted on November 9, 2024, and concluded along with the series on November 23.
 The combined budget for both seasons is reported to be $250 million.
-However, executive producer and Riot Games co-founder Mark Merrill contested this amount, stating in an interview with io9 that "the $250 million headline is not even accurate because that includes marketing expenses.
-The actual creation budget is significantly less than that...I’ll give you a ballpark range.
-It’s somewhere between 60 to 75% of that estimate."
+Riot Games co-founder Mark Merrill contested this amount, stating that "the $250 million headline is not even accurate because that includes marketing expenses.
+The actual creation budget is significantly less than that...I'll give you a ballpark range.
+It's somewhere between 60 to 75% of that estimate."

 Broadcast

 Marketing

 Riot Games promoted the launch of Arcane through events in their games, including League of Legends, Legends of Runeterra, Teamfight Tactics, League of Legends: Wild Rift, and Valorant as "RiotX Arcane".
 It also launched promotional collaborations with non-Riot games such as PUBG Mobile, Fortnite, and Among Us.

 On November 6, 2021, for the global premiere of the series, Riot Games streamed the first episode on Twitch.
 Some content creators were allowed to co-stream the first three episodes of the series once they received permission from Riot Games, a first for a Netflix series, which also allowed viewers to retrieve in-game drops during the premiere.
-Drops were only included in the games League of Legends (Arcane Capsule), Wild Rift (“A Single Tear” Emote), Teamfight Tactics (Gizmos & Gadgets Little Legends Egg), Legends of Runeterra (“Fascinating” Emote), and Valorant ("Fishbones" Gun Buddy).
+Drops were only included in the games League of Legends (Arcane Capsule), Wild Rift ("A Single Tear" Emote), Teamfight Tactics (Gizmos & Gadgets Little Legends Egg), Legends of Runeterra ("Fascinating" Emote), and Valorant ("Fishbones" Gun Buddy).
 The premiere was watched by a concurrent 1.8 million viewers on Twitch.
 On November 21, Netflix and Riot Games announced a partnership with Secret Cinema for an in-person Arcane experience in Los Angeles, California.